frenchfrog42/frenchfrog42.github.io/index.md

 # Produced code is efficient

-My CI checks the code produced on simple examples is minimal, but here is some examples.
+Actually even my CI checks the code produced on simple examples is minimal, but here is some examples.

+You need to collect memory manually.
+Tired of useless `OP_DROPs` and `OP_NIPs` ?
+Me too.
+So use `(destroy var)`.
+For instance, if `var` is at the top of the stack, `(+ 1 (destroy a))` will produce `OP_1ADD`.

+Also you can freely write assembly and modify the stack when you write code.

 # Profiling